College Factual by our College Data Analytics Team

 Master's Degree Highest Degree Type

-Wake Forest University is one of the finest schools in the country for getting a degree in allied health professions.
-Wake Forest University is a moderately-sized private not-for-profit university located in the city of Winston-Salem.
+Wake Forest University is one of the finest schools in the United States for getting a degree in allied health professions.
+Wake Forest University is a medium-sized private not-for-profit university located in the medium-sized city of Winston-Salem.
 A Best Colleges rank of #128 out of 2,217 colleges nationwide means Wake Forest University is a great university overall.

-There were roughly 85 allied health professions students who graduated with this degree at Wake Forest University in the most recent data year.
-Degree recipients from the allied health professions program at Wake Forest University make $39,042 above the average college graduate with the same degree shortly after graduation.
+There were about 90 allied health professions students who graduated with this degree at Wake Forest University in the most recent data year.
+Degree recipients from the allied health professions degree program at Wake Forest University get $38,424 above the typical graduate in this field when they enter the workforce.

 More information about a degree in allied health professions from Wake Forest University